Leeds Metropolitan University2015 League Table Ranking 102

 - Students can borrow a range of technical equipment, including digital cameras, camcorders, audio recorders, laptops and other audio-visual equipment.

-- The Student Hub is the first point of contact for any enquiries about the University, whether they are quick transactions or more in depth queries about student life and support.
+- The Student Hub is the first point of contact for any enquiries about the University, whether they are quick questions or more in depth queries about student life and support.
 If we cannot resolve your issue we will ensure you are signposted to the correct person, team or external organisation that can.

-- From housing and money issues to academic queries the Students' Union Advice Service offers free, confidential and expert advice.
+- From housing and money issues to academic queries the Students' Union Advice Service offers independent, free, confidential and expert advice.

 - The Students' Union has bars at both campuses which offer great drink deals and high quality food in a contemporary and relaxed environment.